-Pietro Dossena is a composer based in Milan, particularly interested in the exploration of inter-art relationships from a poetical and semiotical standpoint.
+Pietro Dossena (1979) is a composer based in Milan, particularly interested in the exploration of inter-art relationships from a poetical and semiotical standpoint.

 Pietro Dossena’s music is typically associated with other art forms.
 As a consequence, he is also active as a transmedia artist, making audiovisual works and installations.
-His last works include The Poe Project, a tribute to the imaginative world of E.A.
-Poe, and a transmedia project that explores the ambiguity and multidimensionality of perception, titled Sensibilities.
+His last works include “The Poe Project”, a tribute to the imaginative world of E.A.
+Poe, and a transmedia project on perception, titled “Sensibilities”.